Oracso/SwiftPortfolio/README.md

 *Custom Xcode project templates* leverage the power of dynamic file creation across an entire project.
 Where code snippets can be used to insert generic code, *custom Xcode file templates* allow the dynamic injection of boilerplate code within known bounds, with *custom project templates* doing the same over larger projects.

-By typing a *struct*'s name once at the start of a project, files can be dynamically populated with the project ready to run using relevant nomenclature.
+By typing a *struct*'s name once at the start of a project, files can be dynamically populated with the relevant nomenclature with the project ready to run.

-Further, *custom project templates* facilitate the creation of document directory hierarchies, reducing the time needed to structure files into pre-planned layouts.
+Further, *custom project templates* facilitate the creation of document directory hierarchies, reducing the time needed to organise files into preferred structures.

 <br>
 <p align="center">